-Agritech in India: Industry Overview and Scope for Investments
+Agritech in India: Sector Overview and Scope for Investments

 As the global population reaches 7.9 billion in November, and estimated to reach 9.8 billion by 2050, food security has become a top concern across the world.
 The urgency for action also needs to address the scarcity of resources, distortions in distribution and access, and the need to expand agriculture outputs.
 Policymakers everywhere are now seeking sustainable methods to leverage technology in agricultural practices to alleviate this crisis.